Counterfeiter and supplier of unsafe makeup prosecuted by trading standards

 The warning has been issued by Powys County Council's Trading Standards Service after it successfully prosecuted one defendant for offering counterfeit and unsafe make up and goods she had bought to sell online.

-Storm Cimadoro of 8 Llys Adallen, Trehfren in Newtown, appeared before Llandrindod Wells Magistrates Court on Wednesday, February 28 and pleaded guilty to an offence under the Cosmetic Products Enforcement Regulations 2013 for making available Kylie Matte Liquid Lipstick & Lip Liner which contained lead content of 2,715 m5/kg when lead is a prohibited substance for cosmetic products.
+Storm Cimadoro of 8 Llys Adallen, Trehfren in Newtown, appeared before Llandrindod Wells Magistrates Court on Wednesday 28th February 2018.
+Storm pleaded guilty to an offence under the Cosmetic Products Enforcement Regulations 2013 for making available Kylie Matte Liquid Lipstick & Lip Liner which contained lead content of 2,715 m5/kg when lead is a prohibited substance for cosmetic products.
 The labelling of the product failed to contain mandatory information.

 She also pleaded guilty to two taken into consideration (TICs) charges under the Trade Marks Act 1994 for offering to supply counterfeit Timberland boots and Ralph Lauren tracksuits.